marklchaves/caughtmyeye/_webdev/amp-pwa.md

 <p class="p-wrapper">
   AMP stands for accelerated mobile page.
 An AMP Story is similar to a Snapchat/IG style story. <br><br>
   Progressive Web Apps (PWAs) are known for advanced browser caching, being <strong>installable</strong>, and working <em>offline</em>. <br><br>
   Combining the two are a sweet match for showing off portfolios, products, and (yes) sharing your stories.
-The bonuses are that these apps are fast.
+These apps are fast.
 Google PageSpeed loves them.
 And, they can run <strong>without</strong> an internet connection once they're installed.
 Now that's wicked cool. <br><br>
 </p>

 <hr>